janjve/Itu.Shared/Source/8 Practical Concurrent and Parallel Programming/Week10/ANSWERS.md

 - `increment`: This is the default CAS implementation.
 We only increment the value if it was not changed by another thread during the operation.

-- `getBins`: The documentation for AtomicInteger ensures us that we have visibility.
+- `getBins`: The documentation for AtomicInteger ensures us that we have visibility when using get().
 We never update in this method.

 - `getAndClear`: The reason this works is the same as for `increment`.
+When the old value is returned from getAndClear it is not given that the count is still 0, as it might have been updated again after the compareAndSet call.

 - `transferBins`: This works because we don't care if we have the newest value from `hist` as long as it is in a consistent state.
 We use `getAndClear` we wrote earlier for this.
 We do however have to be sure that there were no changes to the bin in `this`.
 By using compareAndSet we achieve this.